 DUTIES OF CSSS PRESIDENT-ELECT

-- Contacts CSSS Treasurer to determine funds available to cover travel and book awards.
+- Contacts CSSS treasurer to determine funds available to cover travel and book awards.

 - Prepares a report of the Awards Committee for the CSSS annual meeting.

-- On behalf of CSSS, extends thanks to the Annual Meeting organizers and volunteers for their work and efforts at the close of the Banquet.
+- On behalf of CSSS, extends thanks to the annual meeting organizers and volunteers for their work and efforts at the close of the banquet.

 DUTIES OF CSSS PRESIDENT

-- Chief executive officer of the Society.
+- Serves as Chief Executive Officer of the Society.

-- Sees that all orders and resolutions of Council are carried into effect.
+- Sees that all orders and resolutions of council are carried into effect.

 DUTIES OF THE CSSS PAST-PRESIDENT

 The general purpose of this position is to provide for a certain level of continuity in the functioning of council.